Workforce Australia: Industry-related organisations

-The peak industry bodies for jobactive members are the National Employment Services Association (NESA) for the for-profit sector, and Jobs Australia, which represents the not-for-profit sector.
+The peak industry bodies for Workforce Australia members are the National Employment Services Association (NESA) which represents providers who are for-profit, not for profit and charities, and Jobs Australia, which represents the not-for-profit sector.
 These bodies represent the needs and wishes of the employment services sector to the Australian Government.

 Professional development within the industry was provided by organisations including NESA and others such as Diversity@Work, Duality, Job Services Central and Work Savvy Parents to ensure staff were up to date with policies and procedures..